A linear-quadratic partially observed Stackelberg stochastic differential game with multiple followers and its application to multi-agent formation control: Introduction

 \item[{\bf (iv)}] Besides the difference of methods from that applied in \cite{ZS22}, the multi-agent formation control is investigated in the stochastic case for the first time, where the leader and followers play a asymmetrical Stackelberg game and Nash game are played among these finite followers with symmetrical roles.
 Moreover, there exists some deterministic Stackelberg differential game approach to formation control, but in our work, we add the partially observation element into the background to characterize the asymmetry of leader-follower structure, so the partially observed stochastic formation control is closed to the stochastic filtering theory of FBSDEs.
 We obtain the optimal state filtering feedback form of Stackelberg equilibrium. \end{enumerate}

 The rest of the article is organized as follows.
 Section \ref{s2} presents some preliminaries and formulates the partially observed LQ stochastic Stackelberg differential game with $N$ followers.
 A LQ partially observed optimal control of the follower's problem is studied, the filtering equation of forward state is derived, then the optimal state filtering feedback forms of the followers' optimal control and optimal cost are obtained by introducing two Riccati equations and two backward stochastic differential equations (BSDEs for short) in Section \ref{follower pro}.
-In Section \ref{leader pro}, we investigate an indefinite LQ partially observed optimal control of fully coupled FBSDEs with conditional mean field terms, where the forward backward stochastic filtering equation is first obtained, then we complete the leader's problem by introducing a series of ordinary differential equations (ODEs for short), Riccati equations and BSDEs and we get the optimal state filtering feedback form of optimal control and it corresponding optimal cost.
+In Section \ref{leader pro}, we investigate an indefinite LQ partially observed optimal control of fully coupled FBSDEs with conditional mean field terms, where the forward backward stochastic filtering equation is first obtained, then we complete the leader's problem by introducing a series of ordinary differential equations (ODEs for short), Riccati equations and BSDEs and we get the optimal state filtering feedback form of optimal control and its corresponding optimal cost.
 In Section \ref{s5}, for an application, we consider a class of multi-agent formation control problem and extend it into the stochastic case, then it can be solved by the obtained partially observed Stackelberg game approach.
 Section \ref{s6} concludes the paper.
-In the Appendix, we investigate an LQ optimal control theory of fully coupled FBSDEs for the multi-dimensional case with inhomogeneous terms.
+In the Appendix, we give the mathematical analysis on the independence between filtering error process and filtration and investigate an LQ optimal control theory of fully coupled FBSDEs for the multi-dimensional case with inhomogeneous terms.